DKiloDesigns/CreatorFlow/docs/_blog_posts/2025-09-26_building_scalable_microservices_architecture_with_nextjs.md

 - Network latency and reliability
 - Service discovery and configuration management

-## Next.js in Microservices Context
+## CreatorFlow in Microservices Context

-### Next.js as Individual Services
+### CreatorFlow as Individual Services

-Next.js can serve as individual microservices, leveraging its built-in features:
+CreatorFlow can serve as individual microservices, leveraging its built-in features:

 ```typescript
 // services/user-service/pages/api/users/[id].ts